LucaDistefan0/Visiope_Project/README.md

 The dataset that will are considering is COCO (Common Objects in Context).
 The COCO train, validation, and test sets, containing more than 200,000 images and 80 object categories.

 Source: https://cocodataset.org/

+UPDATE:
+- "Object_detection.ipynb" for the model training and test for classification purpose.
+It'll be converted then in a tensorflow lite model.
+- "object_detection_tflite.py" for the execution of the detection on the Raspberry Pi 4 using the tflite converted model.